junxit/us-congress-bills-117/bill.md

 ---
 legis-num: S. 3373
-congress: 117th CONGRESS
+congress: One Hundred Seventeenth Congress of the United States of America
-session: 2d Session
+session: 2d Sess.
-chamber: In the House of Representatives, U. S.,
+chamber: IN THE SENATE OF THE UNITED STATES
 ---

 # S. 3373

-That the bill from the Senate (S. 3373) entitled “An Act to improve the Iraq and Afghanistan Service Grant and the Children of Fallen Heroes Grant.”, do pass with the following
+> To improve the Iraq and Afghanistan Service Grant and the Children of Fallen Heroes Grant.

-*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title; references to title 38, United States Code; table of contents